kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

 ``EC::~EC();``

   Effects:
-  Behavior on destruction is denoted by the value of the queried execution context properties.
+  Behavior during destruction is denoted by the values of the queried execution context properties.

     - If ``EC::query(reject_on_destruction)`` returns true